intel/transfer-learning/notebooks/setup.md

 ## Set Up Notebook Environment

-1. Install Intel® Transfer Learning Tool using the Developer Installation option in the [Get Started](/GetStarted.md) Guide.
+1. Install Intel® Transfer Learning Tool using the Advanced Installation option in the [Get Started](/GetStarted.md) Guide.
    This is required for the Intel Transfer Learning Tool tutorial notebooks, E2E notebooks, and performance comparison.
 Follow the instructions in the [Get Started Guide](/GetStarted.md).
 You can skip this step if you are only running the native framework notebooks.